-Camp Chateaugay's primary objective is to provide a physically and emotionally safe and nurturing environment for campers and staff, in which children have enriching experiences often away from their parents for the first time.
+Camp Chateaugay's primary objective is to provide a physically and emotionally safe and nurturing environment for campers and staff, in which children have enriching experiences.
 We do this by putting a focus on three things: having fun, making friends and learning skills.